PerfectFit-project/virtual-coach-db/README.md

 ```
 docker-compose exec manage alembic upgrade head
 ```
+(You can alternatively just run the `./utils/apply_migrations.sh` script which does the same thing)

 Then generate the revision to upgrade to the new schema defined in `models.py`:
 ```